 Our Top 5 Beaches in Malta

-The beaches, managed by the Malta Tourism Authority (MTA) strive to meet international standards in safety, bathing water quality, services and environmental awareness.
-As a result Malta now boasts of eleven Blue Flag Beaches (Blue Flag is a globally recognised eco-label)!
-Through sustainable beach management operations locals and tourists can benefit from the good use of the coast while respecting the natural environment.
+The beaches, managed by the Malta Tourism Authority (MTA), strive to meet international standards in safety, bathing water quality, services and environmental awareness.
+As a result Malta now boasts of eleven Blue Flag Beaches (Blue Flag is a globally recognised eco-label).
+Through sustainable beach management operations locals and tourists can benefit from all the beaches have to offer while respecting the natural environment.

 Keep reading to discover our Top 5 beaches selection in Malta that you must see!!

 Only a 20 minute walk away from Atlas is St. George’s Bay, one of the sandy beaches in Malta with Blue Flag status.
 (Find the map here).
 It is located in the heart of the entertainment mecca known as “Paceville” which offers many restaurants, cafes, bars and ice cream parlours.
 Please remember BBQs and camping are not allowed on the beach.
 Why don’t you spend some time here sunbathing and swimming and then visit one of the many bars close to the beach to try Maltese food and drinks with your friends or loved ones?

 2. Għajn Tuffieħa (Golden Bay & Riviera are also close by)

 Our next suggestion is Għajn Tuffieħa a popular area situated in the north west of Malta, neighbouring the beautiful sandy beaches of Golden Bay and Riviera.
 Here you can spend the day swimming, sunbathing, snorkelling or just having a great time with friends.
 During the day you can hire a sunbed and umbrella and in the evening enjoy a drink while watching the sun set.
 The beach is reached by a steep flight of stone steps so be prepared!